iotaledger/omega-docs/qbc/abra/Examples.md

 Thus, when encoding constants from a higher-level language, these should propagate down to the lookup table, which either combines with other lookup tables, or repeats inputs for a constant output.

+### Todo

+- [ ] Give example where a constant can be reduced to truth table modifications and removed